- Campbell, Sir Guy

 Holes of Merit:1, 2, 3, 4, 5, 6, 7, 8, 9, 11, 12, 13, 14, 15, 16, 17, 18

 At A Glance

-- Three par three's in four holes
+- Three par three's in four holes on the front nine

-- Strategic brilliance across entire course
+- Strategic brilliance across the entire course

 Full Course Review